Hamilton Logo

 The musical’s logo features the main character, Alexander Hamilton.
 He played a key role in American history as a Founding Father, the first Secretary of the Treasury, and the author of the Federalist Papers.

 The logo shows Hamilton standing in an elevated position on a five-pointed star.
-The top point of the star is missing, replaced by a silhouette of Hamilton with his arm raised.
+The star’s top point is missing, replaced by a silhouette of Hamilton with his arm raised.
 Replacing the top point with his figure highlights his vital role in the country’s history.
 The logo captures the essence of the musical, celebrating Alexander Hamilton’s enduring influence on American politics and culture.

 Who designed the Hamilton poster?